aussiearef/grafana-udemy/README.md

 This repository belongs to Grafana from Beginner to Advanced [](https://www.udemy.com/course/grafana-graphite-and-statsd-visualize-metrics/?referralCode=F9360D03CB430529BEAD)

-The course covers the installation of Grafana, Graphite and Loki on-prem and their usage either on-prem or on the cloud.
-It also includes integrations with various databases such as InfluxDB, MySQL, Elasticsearch, SQL Server and Prometheus.
+The course covers the installation of Grafana, Graphite, and Loki on-prem and their usage, either on-prem or in the cloud.
+It also includes integrations with various databases such as InfluxDB, MySQL, Elasticsearch, SQL Server, and Prometheus.

 ## More Free Courses on YouTube